Dangerous Weed Killers

-Monsanto’s Roundup Weed and Grass Killer is the most commonly used herbicide in the world, used extensively both in agricultural industries and for personal lawn and garden care.
+Monsanto’s Roundup Weed and Grass Killer is the most used herbicide in the world, used extensively both in agricultural industries and for personal lawn and garden care.
 Recently, there have been increased concerns about its key ingredient, glyphosate, and the development of deadly cancers.
 Monsanto, a subsidiary of Bayer, has been the subject of numerous lawsuits from Roundup users who have been diagnosed with cancer.
-If you or a loved one has received a cancer diagnosis after using Roundup, call the products liability lawyers at McCann Dillon Jaffe & Lamb, LLC to review your legal options.
+If you have received a cancer diagnosis after using Roundup, speak with one of our Philadelphia products liability lawyers to review your legal options.

 Roundup is used routinely by workers in many industries, including farming, gardening, and landscaping.
-It is effective in inhibiting the growth of weeds that would interfere with crops and flowers.
 Since it hit the market in 1974, it has become widely used all over the world and now brings in billions in revenue for Monsanto each year.
-Monsanto has even released a line of seeds designed to be resistant to Roundup, increasing its Roundup-related revenue.
+Monsanto has even released a line of seeds designed to be resistant to Roundup, increasing related revenue.

-Many workers use Roundup on a daily basis, and there have been reports of people with prolonged exposure developing lymphatic cancers for decades.
-Monsanto has routinely denied these reports, claiming that Roundup is safe to use even as more and more claims have been filed.
-Traces of glyphosate have even shown up in numerous food products whose origins include farms that use Roundup, causing other companies such as Quaker Oats to face backlash as well.
+Many lawn and garden workers use Roundup daily.
+For decades, there have been reports of people with prolonged exposure to the chemical in Roundup developing lymphatic cancers.
+Monsanto has routinely denied these reports, claiming that Roundup is safe to use even as more claims have been filed.
+Traces of glyphosate have even shown up in numerous food products whose origins include farms that use Roundup, causing other companies, such as Quaker Oats, to face backlash as well.

 The products liability lawsuits against Monsanto allege that: